quantastica/qps-client/README.md

 qps-client
 ```

 When started, qps-client will ask you to enter your <a href="https://quantum-circuit.com" target="_blank">Quantum Programming Studio</a> username and password.
-When successfully authenticated, you will be able to run circuits on your backend (simulator and/or quantum computer) directly from Quantum Programming Studio UI.
+When successfully authenticated, you will be able to run circuits on your locally running QVM directly from Quantum Programming Studio UI.

 ### Using with Rigetti QCS (QVM and QPU)